Doc. Number | Article Title | Effective Date | Version |

 Edit Existing

-On the navigation bar of the Roles page, you will find a dropdown menu listing the current existing Roles.
-To edit, you would select the Role from the dropdown menu and make your changes to the role.
+On the navigation bar of the Roles page, you will find a dropdown menu listing the current Roles.
+To edit a role, select that Role from the dropdown menu and make your changes to the role.

 Modules / Permissions

-In the image below, we gave this user access to "Add Notes" but not "Delete Notes" (see the red arrows below in the left column).
-You likely want to provide access to create data in the CRM for lower-level users, but limit who can delete information to higher-level admin users.
+In the redacted example image below, we gave this user access to "Add Notes" but not "Delete Notes" (see the arrows in the left column).
+You likely want to provide lower-level users with access to create data in the CRM but limit who can delete information to higher-level admin users.

 Article Version History: